numerunix/pyconfig_gen/README.md

-# pyconfig_gen
+# pyconfig_dev

-GUI editor for /boot/config.txt on RPi3 SBCs
+**pyconfig_dev** is a simple GUI utility to edit the /boot/config.txt file for RPi3 computers, targeting Gentoo Linux.